hninmabalo/space-project-1-GA-SEI-/README.md

 # Space

-The astronaut is in the space to collect alien but the asteroid are coming crazy.
+The astronaut is in the space to collect aliens but the asteroids are flying through.

 To play `Space` game online visit at: [Space Online Game](https://hninmabalo.github.io/space-project-1-GA-SEI-/)